Crypt-Guard/CryptGuard/more info/CONTRIBUTING.md

 If you discover a **security vulnerability**, we ask you to:
 - **Do not** open a public issue or pull request describing it.
-- Instead, please follow our [Security Policy](SECURITY.md) for confidential disclosure.
+- Instead, please follow our [Security Policy](../SECURITY.md) for confidential disclosure.

 ---

-## Community and Conduct

-By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md) (if available).
-We aim for a welcoming, respectful environment.

----

 ## License

-By contributing to CryptGuard, you accept and agree that your contributions are licensed under the [Apache 2.0 License](LICENSE).
+By contributing to CryptGuard, you accept and agree that your contributions are licensed under the [Apache 2.0 License](../LICENSE).

 Thank you for helping make CryptGuard better!